wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-* Fix: Cookie not saving in IE
-* Fix: Notice hidden under Admin bar bug
-* Tweak: Improved WPML & Polylang compatibility
+* Fix: Read more linking to default site language in WPML & Polylang
+* Tweak: UI improvements for WP 3.8